 - If your spouse has filed an Appearance and you have reached an agreement on all issues, you can request a prove-up hearing date.
 You can obtain a date by submitting a Motion and Notice of Motion to the Clerk’s office or from your Judge if you are already in court for a previously scheduled appearance.
 A prove-up hearing is the court date when you appear before the Judge and request that the Judge grant you a divorce based on the terms of your agreement.
 You must bring to court all of the necessary documents for the prove up and follow the prove up instructions below.

 - If your spouse chooses, they may file an Answer to the Petition, in which they answer every numbered paragraph of the Petition by denying or admitting the allegations.
 This must also be e-Filed and given to the opposing party.

 - If your spouse does not file his or her Appearance within 30 days of being served, you will file a motion for default, see instructions below.

-h.
-Default: To obtain a Default Judgement and finalize the divorce without our spouse’s participation, you must:
+g.
+Default: To obtain a Default Judgement and finalize the divorce without your spouse’s participation, you must: